Home money saving ideas

 If you consult this list before buying supplies or turning on power-hungry appliances, you can save a pile of cash on the items and services that directly affect your financial bottom line.

-money saving ideas for shopping.
+money saving ideas for grocery shopping.

 - Purchase only what you need.